 - Is there an appropriate system for recording which students and staff are on site, and subsequent movements on and off site throughout the day? - Will a one-way system be introduced?
 If not is there an adequate alternative? - What arrangements are proposed for safe movement on staircases? - What arrangements are in place for use of lifts can social distancing be achieved? - How will staff and learners be made aware of the new arrangements, with particular reference to those with special needs? - Is there a process of monitoring in place to ensure that the systems are being complied with?
-Will an appropriate member of staff be on duty at all times? - Are other measures needed in corridors, for example floor markings or removal of furniture or learners walking in single file? - Is there provision for the movement of learners around the college who may need additional assistance from an adult? - How will learners and staff keep 2-metres apart?
-Exceptionally, should it not be possible to enable a 2-meter distance, has consideration been made to reduce any potential risks e.g. hand-cleansing facilities are available, ventilation is adequate? - What arrangements are proposed around access to toilets to ensure no overcrowding? - What signage will be displayed to support these new systems? - What arrangements have been made to keep students in small groups that mix as little as possible with other groups? - Have current emergency evacuation plans been reviewed with consideration to any modifications made which impact on movement around the building?
+Will an appropriate member of staff be on duty at all times? - Are other measures needed in corridors, for example floor markings or removal of furniture or learners walking in single file? - Is there provision for the movement of learners around the college who may need additional assistance from an adult? - How will learners and staff minimise the time spent at less than 2 metres of each other?
+Exceptionally, has consideration been made to reduce any potential risks e.g. hand-cleansing facilities are available, ventilation is adequate? - What arrangements are proposed around access to toilets to ensure no overcrowding?

+- What signage will be displayed to support these new systems? - What arrangements have been made to keep students in small groups that mix as little as possible with other groups? - Have current emergency evacuation plans been reviewed with consideration to any modifications made which impact on movement around the building?